Ferry Farm: The house

 In 2006–2008 the archeology team headed by Muraca and Levy, funded by the George Washington Foundation, found the cellar to, and thus the location of George Washington's boyhood home.
 Using the remains of the building and the artifacts within, they have dated the feature to the 1740s, the time when the Washingtons lived on the land.
 In 2015, groundbreaking began on a replica house built above the original foundations using information gleaned from the archaeological remains, contemporary descriptions of the original house, and knowledge of similar houses in Colonial Virginia.
 The house was built using eighteenth-century building techniques by experts in colonial craftsmanship, and completed and opened to the public in 2018.
 It is stocked with reproductions of the furniture and objects listed in Augustine Washington's probate inventory as having been in the house when he died in 1743.
 Since they are reproductions, tour guides encourage guests to interact with all of the objects in the house, allowing them to sit on the furniture, open cabinets, and handle objects.

 Foundation and museum

 The George Washington Foundation now owns the land as well as Kenmore, the Fredericksburg home of Washington's sister Elizabeth (known as "Betty") and her husband Fielding Lewis.
 The GWF is funded by donors and grants and has been managing the land since the Walmart purchase.
-In addition to funding, staffing, cataloging, and overseeing the site's excavations there are now plans to recreate the historical landscape and build a new visitor's center on the site.
+In addition to funding, staffing, cataloging, and overseeing the site's excavations there are now plans to recreate the historical landscape and build a new visitor center on the site.